cro619/Hacker-Tool/README.md

  if anybody want to modify this script and want to upload on own github then you guys make sure to give my original github link on your README.md as a credit..okk
 # Installation
 `pkg install python && pkg install git && pkg install figlet  && gem install lolcat && pkg install python2 && pkg install ruby`

 `git clone https://github.com/Adityahacker22/Hacker-Tool.git`

 `./hacker-tool`
+for more information visit to my Youtube Channel Technical Dangwal